igorkasyanchuk/sweet_staging/README.md

 We often need access to the staging.logs (or production), sidekiq.log, etc. And often direct access to the server is closed and you cannot get them.
 The idea of this gem is let developer or QA get access to the logs which you want to share.

+This gem allows to access files which are ONLY specified in config.
+Same about shell commands.
+Same about Rails console.

 ### Very Important

 ```